-The Schedule of Employer Contributions presents multiyear trend information for required and actual contributions relating to the plan.
+The Schedule of Employer Contributions presents, over time, the ratio of the actual annual employer contributions to the annual required contribution.

 The Schedule of Actuarial Methods and Assumptions presents factors that significantly affect the identification of trends in the amounts reported.